mini-bomba/create-github-release/README.md

-# create-github-release
+# Create/Update Github Release
-A GitHub Action for creating and/or overwriting a GitHub release
+An Action for creating and/or overwriting a GitHub release

 ## What does this thing do?
 This action can be used to automatically publish and/or update GitHub releases after